OpalSoPL/Oleus/README.md

 * Open an issue if you have a bug to report, or a pull request with your changes.

 ## Getting and Building Nucleus

+Nucleus currently uses Gradle 6.8.3 and is compiled using JDK 11 (but to a Java 8 target).

 To get a copy of the Nucleus source, ensure you have Git installed, and run the following commands from a command prompt or terminal: